GoogleCloudPlatform/contact-center-ai-samples/conversation-design/docs/conversational-components/errors.md

 Keep in mind the following considerations:

 - **Cooperation**
-    - Assume the user is being cooperative, and what they' re saying is relevant and valid.
+    - Assume the user is being cooperative, and what they're saying is relevant and valid.
 Users are just trying to accomplish something; it's your job to figure out what that is.

 - **Transparency**
-    - Be honest and transparent when explaining why something doesn' t work.
+    - Be honest and transparent when explaining why something doesn't work.

 - **Context-specific**
     - Good error handling is context-specific.
 Even though you' re asking for the same information, the conversational context is different on the second or third attempt.

 There are 3 types of errors: